Fire cider

-Fire cider is a pungent concoction that is made of apple cider vinegar, onions, garlic and horseradish, sometimes with citrus, ginger, turmeric, black pepper, and hot peppers.
+Fire cider is a flavored vinegar made by infusing apple cider vinegar with onions, garlic and horseradish.
+Sometimes citrus, ginger, turmeric, black pepper, honey and hot peppers are also added.
 It is steeped for weeks and used once it becomes tangy and hot.
-This home remedy drink is utilized to strengthen the immune system and ward off cold-weather illness.
+This flavored vinegar is commonly used as a home remedy, purported to boost digestion and improve immune system function, among other things.
+There is criticism from nutritionists, however, regarding a lack of scientific evidence to support these claims.

 Controversy

 In 2012 a Massachusetts company called Shire City Herbals trademarked the name Fire Cider and started selling it.
 However, Dana St. Pierre also claim to have trademarked it.
 A number of herbalists say that they have been using the term Fire Cider since 1980s.
 An October 2019 ruling established that ‘Fire Cider’ is a generic term and cannot be trademarked in the United States.